 The lakes and rivers in the jungle of southern Thailand; offer different hard fighting fish species, which are interesting for the fly angler.
 Below is a brief description of the most known fish species we fly fish for in our waters.

 The Jungle rivers and streams together with the lake, offer the best fly fishing in Thailand, for both Thai and Blue Mahseer.

 The rivers hold fish up to 4-5 kg; where sight casting for moving shadows in clear water is part of a normal day.
 You can use Nymph or Streamer, but it’s the sight fishing with dry flies that make the rivers so special; because the Mahseer like nothing better than grabbing a well-placed dry fly as it floats by.

 Hampala Barb are also known as ‘jungle perch’, can grow to over 2 feet in length and weigh in excess of 5 kg.
 Found in both the rivers and the lake all year round.
 In the lake you can often spot big shoals of Hampala Barb, as they press shoals of baitfish to the surface when they are feeding.
 During the rainy season the biggest fish migrate from the lake into the rivers.
-At that time you can experience, some incredible fly-fishing for Hampala barb; when it’s the number caught, that counts!!
+At that time, you can experience some incredible fly-fishing for Hampala barb; when it’s the number caught, that counts!!

-When booking a guided trip with Thai Fishing, all fly fishing equipment is included.
+When booking a guided trip with Thai Fishing, all fly-fishing equipment is included.
 We use only high quality equipment but you are obviously welcome to use your own, if you prefer to do so.
 With our trips, there really are no hidden extras.
 All packages include all taxes, equipment hire, food, accommodation and transport.
 We offer pickup from Phuket, Krabi, Ao Nang, Khao Lak, Phang Nga and Surat Thani.